avcialper/data-structures-and-algorithms/README.md

 4-        3 - 2            3                2              2                 5 - 3
 5-        5 - 3            5                3              3                 8 - 5
 ```

+## reverseAString Content
+These methods use stack structures.
+In this file there are only explanations of reverse codes.
+Other method descriptions are in the stackWithArray file.